kemichai/rfmpy/docs/tutorial.rst

 Calculate time-to-depth migration
 ~~~~~~~~~~~~
-Now to compute time-to-depth migration for these RF traces use the following
+Now to compute time-to-depth migration for these RF traces we use the following
 code snippet.

 .. code:: ipython3

-    import matplotlib
-    matplotlib.use('TkAgg')
     import rfmpy.core.migration_sphr as rf_mig
     import rfmpy.utils.migration_plots_spher as plot_migration_sphr
-    import numpy as np
     import os
-    import matplotlib.pyplot as plt
     import time

     # Start a timer to keep a track how long the calculations take